AgencyFit Framework

 Capability Discovery Report

-Documents who performs the work, where operational strength exists, where fragility exists, and what staffing or ownership limits are relevant to fit.
+Documents who performs the work, where operational strength exists, where fragility exists, and what staffing or ownership limits affect fit.

 Workflow Surface Map